assertj/assertj/CONTRIBUTING.md

  * String book = "{ 'title':'A Game of Thrones', 'author':'George Martin'}";
 ```

-To see what the Javadoc actually looks like, simply generate it and read it in your browser.
+You can generate the Javadoc and read it in your browser to see what it actually looks like.

 ## Binary compatibility